rmolinari/thesis_1999/1999_thesis.typ

 At heart this construction is very like the one in #chapRef(2).
 We use the same mechanism to avoid $Delta$-inconsistency, and the underlying aim is the same: change the constructed set frequently enough that our opponent (previously an r.e.~set; here a 4-r.e.~set) cannot keep up with us.
-As such, we would expect the verification to take alrgely the same tack.
+As such, we would expect the verification to take largely the same tack.
 This is the case.

 The verification argument given in #chapRef(2) is detailed#footnote[The less charitable reader may prefer another word.] and it would please no-one to go through the same sort of thing again in its entirety.
 So, when an argument follows the